by Joe Jamieson

 And what was it that prompted you to choose Leeds as a university?

-It was a great journey.
+It was an incredible journey.

-So how did your elective fit into all that?
+So, how did your elective fit into all that?

 It was between my fourth and fifth year, so 2014.